storacha/specs/w3-account.md

 If delegation is signed with _attestation signature_, but is not accompanied with [UCAN attestation] from trusted [authority] it MUST be considered invalid.
 In this scenario implementer MAY initiate interactive verification flow and issue [UCAN attestation] retroactively instead of denying service.

-> When received delegation is issued by the `did:mailto:web.mail:alice`, signed with _attestation signature_, but is not accompanied by [ucan attestation], receiver could iteratively confirm authorization by sending an email to `alice@web.mail` address with a confirmation link, which when followed issues [attestation] from the receiver resuming the invocation.
+> When received delegation is issued by the `did:mailto:web.mail:alice`, signed with _attestation signature_, but is not accompanied by [UCAN attestation], receiver could iteratively confirm authorization by sending an email to `alice@web.mail` address with a confirmation link, which when followed issues [attestation] from the receiver resuming the invocation.

 #### Attestation Signature Format